simoncblyth/opticks/notes/issues/review_sensor_id.rst

 * DONE : examine GGeo : find that MM 2,3 lack any sensor_id : SMOKING GUN

   * SMOKING GUN : AS OLD/NEW MUST HAVE SAME IDEA OF SENSORS
+  * reason established : it is the PMT geometry change

 * WHY IS GGEO STILL INVOLVED FOR SENSORS ?